cdmandrews/cdmandrews.github.io/3301/weekly/week-10-notes.md

 Please have your draft shared with me by Tuesday so we can do peer and instructor review for the rest of the week.

+Also, if you have a two-column design and Word online is throwing you off, don't freak out.
+Word online does *not* present columns, but the columns are retained in your documents regardless.
+A video overview of this issue:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/575BUD1ycEs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Thursday

 Peer review!